-Rapeeporn (May) Srithanes is an analyst in the BGA Thailand office.
-Her role is to research and monitor government policies, regulatory developments and relevant stakeholders in Thailand for clients.
+May provides in-depth analysis, research and monitoring of government policies, regulatory developments and relevant stakeholders in Thailand for BGA clients.

 May has experience understanding the connection between government policy and the corporate world.
 Prior to joining BGA, she worked for General Electric (GE) as a government affairs and policy fellow based in Bangkok.
 She supported the government affairs director’s engagement with a wide range of GE businesses and key government stakeholders.
 She also worked with the other ASEAN government affairs fellows to develop a report that identified the Asia-Pacific market’s potential for renewable energy and defined the key regulatory challenges that the industry is facing.